-If you’re using mild curry powder, a sprinkle of chilli flakes or fresh red chillies adds a different dimension to it.
+If you’re using mild curry powder, a sprinkle of chilli flakes or fresh red chillies will add a lovely toush of heat to our smoked salmon pasta.
 And if you add some salad to this, it becomes an easy complete meal.

 Get everything ready and you want to move quickly here, as you don’t want to burn the garlic or overcook the salmon.

 If you like the recipe and article, don’t forget to leave me a comment and that all important, 5-star rating!
 Thank you!

 And if you make the recipe, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood